Ending Hunger by 2030: Policies and Costs

 Related blog posts

 Getting back on track will require strong political commitment, policy reform, and an optimized portfolio of investments, say the brief’s authors.
-For OECD donors, this will mean doubling their current investments, adding an average of $14 billion to their annual spending of $12 billion on agriculture, food security, and nutrition.
+For OECD donors, this will mean doubling their current investments, adding an average of US$14 billion to their current US$12 billion in annual spending on agriculture, food security, and nutrition.

 The MACC approach highlights the need to prioritize a mix of investments and programs with the potential to significantly reduce hunger and malnutrition; this mix should front-load investments with high long-term impacts.
 By focusing on a range of investments and programs, policymakers can increase populations’ resilience to shocks and contribute to other development goals as well, such as increasing the productivity and incomes of smallholder farmers.

 Investments with high potential for long-term development and hunger reduction include agricultural research and development, extension services, digital agricultural information systems, female literacy, regional trade integration through the Africa Continental Free Trade Area, and climate-smart agriculture practices.
 A sound mixture of investments can also include scaling up existing social protection and nutrition programs.
 Ethiopia’s PSNP provides one example of an effective social safety net program that could be scaled up and reproduced in other developing countries.